Nolte: 'New York Times' Wants Ban on 'Sexist' Air Conditioning

 I could talk about productivity, not just in air conditioned workplaces, but in schools; how climate control makes it easier to concentrate on our work and how the benefits of this move beyond education and into a market where goods and services are more affordable and the workday more bearable.

-I could talk about the Times’s bigotry, about these Northern leftists who never write think pieces like this about central heating, about their dearly believed radiators and furnaces.
+I could talk about the Times’s bigotry, about these Northern leftists who never write think pieces like this about central heating, about their beloved radiators and furnaces.
 Of course not.
-These provincial blue-state bigots need their heat as badly as the mostly red states need their air conditioning… And what they will never-ever-ever tell you is their desire to stay warm eats up four times as much energy as our desire to stay cool.
+These provincial blue-state bigots need their heat as badly as the mostly red states South needs its air conditioning…

+And what these bigots will never-ever-ever tell you is their desire to stay warm eats up four times as much energy as our desire to stay cool.

 Yes, it’s true… All the arguments the Times uses against air conditioning could be flipped around against heating.
-In fact, when to comes to burning fossil fuels, it is an even more potent argument, four times more potent, but never would these blue state zealots ever contemplate such a thing.
+In fact, when it comes to burning fossil fuels, it is an even more potent argument, four times more potent, but never would these blue state zealots ever contemplate such a thing.

 I could talk about the fact that there is no escaping the heat.
 About how if you’re cold, you can always pile on the clothes and blankets until you’re comfortable But if you’re hot, there’s nothing you can do.
 This is almost certainly why people are more likely to commit suicide during a heat wave.

-I could remind the Times of Chicago 1995 and that brutal heat wave that killed 739 people in one week, mostly the elderly who could not afford air conditioning.
+I could remind the Times of Chicago 1995 and that brutal heatwave that killed 739 people in just one week, mostly the elderly who could not afford air conditioning.
 I remember this harrowing week because I remember how my wife managed to locate an air conditioner for her mother and get it installed in her Chicago apartment so she could get out of the bathtub.

 I could tell my own story about how I grew up in a hot and sticky swamp called Wisconsin and how I was 20 years-old before I discovered the difference between sleeping with air condition and not.
 About how I was 47 before I knew the pleasures of living with central air conditioning and how it’s dramatically improved the quality of life for myself and my ailing wife.

-I could point out the countless lives saved in third world countries and that will continue to be saved as air conditioning becomes cheaper and more accessible.
+I could point out the countless lives saved in third world countries and the countless lives that will continue to be saved as air conditioning becomes cheaper and more accessible.

 I could point out how imperialist it is for an elitist newspaper to launch a jihad against this vital and necessary progress for these countries, about how this is just one more example of rich, white, American leftists desperate to stop other cultures from progressing out of the Dark Ages.

-Banning air conditioning would be every bit as reckless as banning polio of measles vaccines.
+Banning air conditioning would be every bit as reckless as banning polio or measles vaccines — a political act of terrorism.

 I could go through all that; lay out those facts, all the science and, yes, the compassion behind the necessity of air conditioning, but all I really want to say is… Go fuck yourself, Gray Lady.